libra22/Module3GettingAndCleaningDataProject/CodeBook.md

 #Codebook for Course Project - Human Activity Recognition Using Smartphones Data Set

 ##Introduction
-This codebook describes the variables listed in the 'TidyData.txt' file.
-'TidyData.txt' is the output from run-analysis.R which processes the raw datasets and product a tidy dataset.
+This codebook describes the variables listed in the `TidyData.txt` file. `TidyData.txt` is the output from run-analysis.R which processes the raw datasets and product a tidy dataset.

 ##Raw Data